elementor/elementor-developers-docs/src/cli/index.md

 ## What is WordPress CLI?

 WP-CLI is a command line interface for [WordPress](https://wordpress.org/).
 It offers an alternative to the WordPress admin.
-Command line makes it easy for developers, agencies and hosting providers to run actions with fewer clicks, run them remotely and event perform complex scripts based on certain conditions.
+Command line makes it easy for developers, agencies and hosting providers to run actions with fewer clicks, run them remotely, and even perform complex scripts based on certain conditions.

 ## What is Elementor CLI?